connectedcooking/opcua-dynamic-node-manager/README.md

 }
 ```

-Depending on the return value of `hasDevice` the node is or is not browsable for the current user.
+Depending on the return value of `hasDevice` the node is browsable for the current user or not.

 Next, we assign the dynamic Device_&lt;ID&gt; node to the pre-defined DeviceSet node (from the DI namespace):
 ```java